omahs/docs-67/docs/magic.md

 {% hint style="warning" %}
 Our “command not found” magic only works at a terminal prompt.
-Thus eg.
-VSCode won’t magically find `deno`.
+Thus eg. your editor won’t automagically install `deno`.
 Shell scripts won’t automatically install tools they try to run.
 This is intentional. *Magic should not lead to anarchy*.

+We try where possible to have tools magically *find* packages if they are already installed.
+Thus eg. VSCode will find your packages in your [developer environment]
 {% endhint %}

 Our magic means that tea packages are not generally accessible from the rest